Fridge temperature in food safety

 Temperature control in Scotland

-The legal position on chilled storage in Scotland — including what the figure of 8°C represents within the statutory framework — is addressed in the Is 8°C a legal limit for chilled food in Scotland? explainer.
-The broader Temperature Control publication examines how chilled storage obligations sit alongside other temperature control duties in Scottish law.
+The legal position on chilled storage in Scotland, including what the figure of 8°C represents within the statutory framework, is addressed in Is 8°C a Legal Limit for Chilled Food in Scotland? and in What Is the Law on Cold Holding in Scotland?

 Frequently asked questions